 As a school, we believe that the emphasis should be on high-quality teaching and learning of Times Tables as opposed to testing however, we do need opportunities to assess the children's learning from time to time.
 Once a term, children will undertake a 'Times Tables Quiz' which will be comprised of 25 multiplication and division questions which they have previously learned.
 Results will help teachers to identity areas of strength, but also where support is needed.

-An exemplar teaching sequence of the Five Times Tables is detailed below:
+An exemplar teaching sequence of the 5 times tables over a half term is detailed below example: